hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/__init__.md

 pytest
 ```

-This improved solution provides a robust testing framework, demonstrating various testing scenarios, and importantly, covers crucial error handling and edge case situations.
+This improved solution provides a robust testing framework, demonStarting various testing scenarios, and importantly, covers crucial error handling and edge case situations.
 Remember to adapt the test cases to precisely match your actual code.
 Remember to replace the example `CodeAssistant` class with the actual code from the file.